Does a Paid Suspension Constitute Constructive Dismissal?

-However, the Supreme Court of Canada (SCC) outlined that administrative suspensions are different in that the burden of proof shifts to the employer who must prove that it had authority to suspend the employee.
+However, the Supreme Court of Canada (SCC) outlined that administrative suspensions are different in that the burden of proof shifts to the employer who must prove that it had the authority to suspend the employee.
 The SCC found that:

-a) The employer did not have authority to suspend Mr. Potter.
+a) The employer did not have the authority to suspend Mr. Potter.
 In fact, they breached the contract since it was an implied obligation that they provide him with work and they failed to act in good faith;

 b) It was reasonable for Mr. Potter to perceive his indefinite and unexplained suspension as an adverse and fundamental change to his contract.